 I have been diagnosed with gestational diabetes.
 Is it safe to take metformin during the second and third trimester?

-Two recent studies concluded that women receiving metformin during the second and third trimesters for the treatment of gestational diabetes did not have higher rates of complications at birth than women taking insulin.
-Therefore, metformin use during the second or third trimesters is not expected to increase the risk of complications for newborns.
+Studies suggest that women receiving metformin during the second and third trimesters for the treatment of gestational diabetes are not expected to have higher chances of complications in their newborns.

 If I use metformin throughout pregnancy will it affect the baby?

+It is unlikely.
 A small study initially showed a link between the use of metformin during pregnancy and preeclampsia (high blood pressure requiring immediate medical attention).
 However, this was not seen in later studies.
-Other studies compared the use of metformin with insulin during pregnancy and found that metformin did not increase the risk of complications for mothers and babies.
+Other studies compared the use of metformin with the use of insulin during pregnancy and found that metformin did not increase the risk of complications for mothers and babies.
 There have been some reports of jaundice in babies exposed to metformin during pregnancy, but these reports do not prove that metformin was the cause of the jaundice.

 One study looked at the outcome of pregnancy after treatment of PCOS with metformin throughout pregnancy.
 Infants were found to have normal birth weight and height.
 At 6 months of age, these infants had normal weight, height, and social and motor development.